Graduate Research Opportunities

 The Energy Systems Analysis Group, a research unit at Princeton University since 1971, became part of PEI in July 2001.
-Research activities focus on identifying technologies and policies that could facilitate solutions for the long term of major energy-related societal problems—including global climate change, urban air pollution, energy-import dependence, the risk of nuclear weapons proliferation, and poverty in developing countries.
+Research activities focus on identifying technologies and policies that could facilitate solutions to major energy-related societal problems—including global climate change, urban air pollution, energy-import dependence, the risk of nuclear weapons proliferation, and poverty in developing countries over the long-term.

-Members of the Group advise dissertation research of graduate students in diverse departments at Princeton, including those in the School of Engineering and Applied Science and the Woodrow Wilson School of Public and International Affairs.
-Program contact: firstname.lastname@example.org.
+Members of PEI's Energy Group advise dissertation research of graduate students in diverse departments at Princeton, including those in the School of Engineering and Applied Science and the Woodrow Wilson School of Public and International Affairs.
+Program contact: firstname.lastname@example.org

 Grand Challenges Program

-Graduate students who wish to engage in Grand Challenges research may contact faculty directly to learn more about ongoing opportunities.
-Program contact: email@example.com
+Graduate students who wish to engage in Grand Challenges research should contact faculty directly to learn more about ongoing opportunities.
+Program contact: email@example.com.